valerybodak/graphty/README.md

 valueTextColor | Int | The color (@ColorRes) of values on the left side panel weekdayStart | Int | The first day of the week.
-Use the Calendar's contsants: Calendar.MONDAY, Calendar.SUNDAY etc. weekdayTextColor | Int | The color (@ColorRes) of the weekday title
+Use the Calendar's contsants: Calendar.MONDAY, Calendar.SUNDAY etc. weekdayTextColor | Int | The color (@ColorRes) of the weekday title weekdayNameMap | Map<Int, String> | The mapping to display the weekday titles.
+The key is Calendar's contsants (Calendar.MONDAY, Calendar.TUESDAY etc.).
+The value is the weekday's representation, for example, "M", "T", "W" etc.

     val weekdayNameMap: Map<Int, String> = emptyMap(),